AndersenLab/dry-guide/README.md

 ## Editing the site

 1. Clone the repo
 1. Make changes.
-Local editing can be done using `mkdocs serve`
+Local editing can be done using `mkdocs serve`, after you have installed `mkdocs`.
-1. Build the site using `mkdocs gh-deploy`
+1. Push changes to the master branch on github.
-1. Be sure to commit and push changes to the `master` branch of this repo.
+1. A github actions workflow will build the site.